Author:

 2. Improve how you manage your warehouse or inventory

 Manually keeping track of inventory is often inaccurate, if not unreliable at all.
-How frustrating would it be for both you and your customers if they make a purchase at your e-commerce site, only to find out that the product is out of stock?
+How frustrating would it be for both you and your customers if they make an online purchase at your e-commerce site only to find out that the product is out of stock?

 It ensures that you can always meet your customers’ needs and perhaps even forecast their demands for future purchases.

-3. Automate manual tasks in the order fulfillment process
+3. Automate manual tasks in the order fulfilment process

-Gone are the times when your warehouse had to be managed using only manual labor.
-Given the advancements in technology, adopting e-commerce automation to reduce labor costs and possibly even losses caused by human errors is now a viable option.
+Gone are the times when your warehouse had to be managed using only manual labour.
+Given the advancements in technology, adopting e-commerce automation to reduce labour costs and possibly even challenges caused by human errors is now a viable option.

 A case in point is Amazon’s warehouse and fulfillment centers, where autonomous mobile robots instead of employees carry packages around, and outbound goods are efficiently scanned and boxed by systems, not humans.

-If substantial automation in the warehouse is too huge an investment for your online business, consider using the smaller yet more affordable technologies to effect concrete and positive changes.
+If substantial automation in the warehouse is too huge an investment for your online retail business, consider using smaller yet more affordable technologies to effect concrete and positive changes.

 An example is gloves with screens and scanners that can identify products by their barcodes, hence streamlining warehouse operations and boosting workforce productivity.

-These automation technologies, however small and simple, can help employees keep track of their activities and handle shipments much faster than by the human hand.
+These automation technologies, however small and simple, can help employees keep track of their activities on the supply chain and handle shipments much faster than by the human hand.

 4. Consider using voice enablement in the warehouse

-Similar to wearables that can help employees increase work productivity, applying voice-directed and speech recognition systems in the warehouse can speed up work processes and cut down on labor hours.
+Similar to wearables that can help employees increase work productivity, applying voice-directed and speech-recognition systems in the warehouse can speed up work processes and cut down on labour hours.

-As an added benefit, voice technology can even be used to collect and analyze warehouse data and help you conduct more expeditious inspections and necessary repairs.
+As an added benefit to optimising your supply chain management, voice technology can even be used to collect and analyse warehouse data and help you conduct more expeditious inspections and necessary repairs.

 5. Deploy management systems and the latest information systems technology